Darts Rules — How to Play Darts (Complete Beginner's Guide)

 How do you play Cricket darts?

-Cricket uses only the numbers 15, 16, 17, 18, 19, 20 and the bullseye.
-To "close" a number, you must hit it three times — singles count as one, doubles as two and trebles as three.
-Once you've closed a number, any further hits score points until your opponent also closes it.
-The winner is the first player to close all numbers and have equal or more points.
+Only numbers 15 through 20 and the bullseye matter.
+Hit each number three times to close it — singles count as one, doubles as two, trebles as three.
+Once you've closed a number, hitting it again scores you points until your opponent closes it too.
+First to close everything with equal or more points wins.

 What is a "bust" in darts?

-A bust occurs when your score goes below zero, reaches exactly 1, or reaches zero without your final dart being a double.
-When you bust, your turn is void and your score resets to what it was at the start of that turn.
+A bust is when your finish goes wrong.
+Your score drops below zero, hits exactly 1 (no double equals half of 1), or reaches zero without a double.
+When you bust, your whole turn is wiped and your score goes back to what it was before you threw.
+It stings.

 Who throws first in darts?

-The order is decided by a "bull-up" — each player throws one dart at the bullseye.
-The player whose dart lands closest to the centre throws first.
-In professional darts, the order alternates between legs and sets.
+Each player throws one dart at the bullseye — closest to the centre goes first.
+It's called a "bull-up" or "diddle for the middle".
+In professional matches, the order alternates between legs and sets.

 How do you play Around the Clock darts?